 \subsection{Training Model and Data}

 \textbf{CoVRL is robust across different base models.} We evaluate CoVRL on the Qwen2.5-base and Qwen3-base models, ranging from 7B to 14B parameters.
-Note that for Qwen3-base experiments, we replace \texttt{<think>} \texttt{</think>} with \texttt{<thinking>} \texttt{</thinking>} tags, as Qwen3-base fails to properly utilize \texttt{<think>} \texttt{</think>} tags in prompts while responding well to other similar tags.
+Note that for the Qwen3-base experiments, we replace the \texttt{<think>} and \texttt{</think>} tags with \texttt{<thinking>} and \texttt{</thinking>}, respectively, because Qwen3-base does not reliably utilize the \texttt{<think>} and \texttt{</think>} tags in prompts but responds well to similar alternatives.
 As shown in Table \ref{tab:base_model}, CoVRL delivers consistent performance improvements across all tested models, with gains ranging from 8.6\% to 14.0\% across different model sizes, demonstrating its robustness and effective scaling with model capacity.

 \textbf{CoVRL learns generalizable reasoning abilities from training data.} We also evaluate CoVRL with different training data compositions.
 The results in Table \ref{tab:model_data} reveal that training on both math-only and non-math-only data significantly improves base model performance.
 Notably, models trained solely on mathematical data demonstrate enhanced performance on non-mathematical reasoning tasks, and similarly, models trained on non-mathematical data improve on mathematical tasks.
 This indicates that our method enables models to acquire generalizable reasoning capabilities that transfer across different domains, suggesting that CoVRL develops fundamental reasoning patterns rather than domain-specific solutions.